Research definition at Charles Sturt University

 Pure basic research is experimental and theoretical work undertaken to acquire new knowledge without looking for long-term benefits other than the advancement of knowledge.

 Strategic basic research is experimental and theoretical work undertaken to acquire new knowledge directed into specified broad areas that are expected to lead to useful discoveries.
 It provides the broad base of knowledge necessary to solve recognised practical problems.

 Applied research is original work undertaken primarily to acquire new knowledge with a specific application in view.
 It is undertaken either to determine possible uses for the findings of basic research or to determine new ways of achieving some specific and predetermined objectives.

 Experimental development is systematic work, using existing knowledge gained from research or practical experience, that is directed to producing new materials, products or devices, to installing new processes, systems and services, or to improving substantially those already produced or installed.

-Contact the Research Office for more information on the definition of Research.
+Contact the Office of Research Services and Graduate Studies for more information on the definition of Research.